spawnmarvel/quickguides/amqp/Readme.md

 </p>
 </details>

-### TLS: We now have a client that trust the server and uses the server CA certificates, verifies server, checks that the server present a certificate with our configured SNI in CN of the sertificate.
-Shovel is configured with AMQPS, SSL/TLS towards the server.
-Forcing the client to only accept a server with a certificate from the trust and a matching SNI.
-### mTLS: Upgraded to a trust between the client and server CA's.
-Forcing the server to only accept a client with a certificate from the trust.
-SSL/mTLS
-### x509 (TLS/SSL) certificate Authentication Mechanism

 ## 11 x509 (TLS/SSL) certificate Authentication Mechanism

 Now we can further secure the connectivety with x509 (TLS/SSL) certificate Authentication Mechanism